approx-error/preferences/examples/make/make_cheat_sheet.md

 ### Running make recursively

 To run make again with the same flags from inside the makefile (Can be useful if you want the Makefile to compile stuff in multiple directories).
-Use the builtin variable MAKE.
+Use the builtin variable `MAKE`.
 It contains the flags used to run make the first time.
 For example if make was run with the -s flag.
-Running echo $(MAKE) will return make -s.
+Running `echo $(MAKE)` will return make -s.